George Washington Bridge: 2000s to present

+Workers started rehabilitating about 5 miles of approach ramps in 1999; the project was finished in May 2001 and cost $38 million.
+The Port Authority also proposed a ramp from the lower level to the Palisades Interstate Parkway on the New Jersey side in 2000.
+The ramp would have cost $86.5 million and would have been completed in 2003 or 2004, but the connection was ultimately not built.
 Starting on July 4, 2000, and for subsequent special occasions, each of the George Washington Bridge's suspension towers has been illuminated by 380 light fixtures that highlight the exposed steel structure.
-On each tower there are a mix of 150 and 1000 watt metal halide lamp fixtures.
+On each tower are a mix of 150 and 1000 watt metal halide lamp fixtures.
 The architectural lighting design was completed by Domingo Gonzalez Associates.